Allergan Breast Implants

 Allergan Inc.’s breast implants include saline and silicone devices used in breast augmentation and reconstruction.
 The company claims it has the No. 1 plastic surgery portfolio.
 In July 2019, the company issued a worldwide recall of its textured implants after the Food and Drug Administration linked the devices to a rare cancer.

 Allergan Inc. is one of the largest breast implant manufacturers in the world.
-The company started selling breast implants in 2006 and now sells its products in more than 60 countries, according to market research company Technavio.
+The company started selling breast implants in 2006.
+In May 2020, AbbVie acquired Allergan and its aesthetics portfolio.

 - Biocell textured saline and silicone-filled implants and tissue expanders